 Students who pursue a B.A. in the San Francisco State Anthropology Program acquire knowledge about the foundation of the discipline though required core classes.
 They then apply that knowledge to particular areas, regions and periods of human experience.
 In this way, the B.A. in Anthropology provides a thorough grounding in the basic concepts of the discipline.
 No subfield concentration is required for the baccalaureate degree in anthropology, however, several sequences of courses are recommended for students who want to concentrate in a particular subfield.

 Faculty advising is a fundamental part of each student’s orchestration of their undergraduate career.
-Majors are required to meet with an adviser every fall semester to discuss the most appropriate course sequence.
-Advisors can also discuss the potential for participation in programs such as Study Abroad, internships and field schools.
+Majors should meet with an adviser every fall semester to discuss the most appropriate course sequence.
+Advisors can also discuss the potential for participation in programs such as study abroad, internships and field schools.

 For students who entered the program before the Fall of 2018, consult the bulletin for the year you declared your major.
 Students who would like to switch to the new curriculum should consult their advisor.